ynput/ayon-documentation/website/docs/addon_resolve_artist.md

 <div class="row markdown">
 <div class="col col--6 markdown">

-The new windows that opens, let's you define various attributes for your future products and shots.
+The "Create options" section let you define various attributes for your future products and shots.

 Set Rename clips to active if you wish to use different names of shots in pipeline then the original clip names conformed from EDL/XML.